RD-NavarreteV/Analyze-Network-Traffic-with-TCPDump/Task5-Advanced_Filtering.md

 <br /><br /><h3>6.
 Understand the Expression:</h3>
 <br />•	Break down the filter expression to understand how it selects packets.
 <br />•	Focus on the TCP header offset and the comparison for GET requests.
-<br /><br /><h3>7.
-Explore Advanced Expressions:</h3>
+<br /><br /><h3>Explore Advanced Expressions:</h3>
-<br />•	Research and experiment with different filter expressions to capture specific types of traffic.
+<br />Research and experiment with different filter expressions to capture specific types of traffic.
-<br />•	Utilize online resources or TCP dump documentation for advanced filter options.
+<br />Utilize online resources or TCP dump documentation for advanced filter options.
-<br /><br /><h3>8.
-Review the Cumulative Challenge:</h3>
-<br />•	Consider participating in the cumulative challenge provided to test your understanding and application of the learned skills.
-<br /><br />Conclusion:
+<br /><br /><h3>Conclusion:</h3>
-<br />•	Understand the capability of TCP dump expressions for advanced packet filtering.
+<br />Understand the capability of TCP dump expressions for advanced packet filtering.
-<br />•	Explore the flexibility to capture specific types of network traffic based on detailed conditions.
+<br />Explore the flexibility to capture specific types of network traffic based on detailed conditions.
 <br />